Adams shines in snow as Packers trounce Titans 40-14

 Green Bay ran wild behind 124 yards and two touchdowns from A.J.
 Dillon and 94 yards from Aaron Jones.
 Dillon, a second-round pick from Boston College, had run for just 115 yards all season during a rookie year in which he spent over a month on the COVID-19 reserve list.

 Tennessee (10-5) squandered an opportunity to clinch its first AFC South championship since 2008.
-The Titans still can clinch a division title and their second straight playoff berth by winning at Houston (4-11) next week.
+The Titans still can clinch a division title by winning at Houston (4-11) next week.

 Adams’ three touchdown catches gave him 17 this season, one off the Packers’ single-season record that Sterling Sharpe set in 1994.
 Adams, who caught 11 passes for 142 yards Sunday, leads the NFL in touchdown receptions despite missing two games with a hamstring injury.